jrruethe/jrruethe.github.io/source/_posts/2014-07-05-blogging-with-octopress.markdown

     - [QR Codes](https://github.com/sailor79/Octopress-dynamic-QR-Code-aside) : Add QR codes for mobile navigation and sharing
     - [Octolayer](https://github.com/mguentner/octolayer) : Embed maps into posts
     - [Responsive Video Embed](https://github.com/optikfluffel/octopress-responsive-video-embed) : Embed Youtube videos into posts
+    - [Table of Contents](http://brizzled.clapper.org/blog/2012/02/04/generating-a-table-of-contents-in-octopress/) : List a table of contents at the top of each post
+    - [Fancybox](https://www.ewal.net/2012/09/08/octopress-customizations/) : Enhance user experience when dealing with images

+    And a few others that are listed below.

  6. Sign up for [Disqus](https://disqus.com)